nuintun/image-ready/README.md

 # image-ready
-A tiny library for get the size of the image before the image is loaded.
+A tiny library for get the natural size of the image before the image is loaded.